-Requirements include twelve (12) semester hours with at least three (3) hours in history, three (3) hours in economics, and at least six (6) semester hours from among other disciplines in the social and behavioral sciences.
+Requirements include twelve (12) semester hours with at least three (3) hours in history and at least nine (9) semester hours from among other disciplines in the social and behavioral sciences.
 Disciplines include, but are not limited to, anthropology, economics, geography, political science, history, psychology, and sociology.
 Below is a list of courses that can be used to meet this requirement.